 GASB Statement No. 87, Leases, will increase the usefulness of the Board's financial statements by requiring reporting of certain lease assets and liabilities and deferred inflows of resources for leases that previously were classified as operating leases.
-Statement No. 87 will be effective for fiscal years beginning after December 15, 2019.
+Statement No. 87 will be effective for the fiscal year beginning after June 15, 2021.